Class Action Suit: by Consumers has

 a certificate of recognition is to be obtained from the Govt. of India,

 Ministry of Consumer Affairs in terms of the aforesaid rules.
+I, however, find no merit in this

+contention.
 As noted earlier, as per the explanation

 below section 12, recognized consumer association means any voluntary